2023 Fletcher Moot

 The 2023 Moot will be held in an online format over zoom.

-Registrations for the 2023 Moot are now open.
-You can register here.
+Registrations for the 2023 Moot are now closed.

 The moot problem is a fictional case taking place in a hypothetical jurisdiction that has adopted the UNCITRAL Model Law on Cross-border Insolvency and the UNCITRAL Model Law on Enterprise Group Insolvency.